-Many automotive centers and shops recognize the environmental benefits of recycling waste oil, but some would continue to pollute the water and ground if it wasn’t against the law.
-EPA standards outline best practices that businesses should use when handling hazardous waste oil.
-South Carolina takes the standards one step further with its own mandatory motor oil recycling laws.
+Protecting our natural resources and the individuals that use them is vital.
+That is why the EPA established standards and best practices that businesses and individuals should use when handling hazardous waste oil.
+South Carolina takes the standards one step further with its own mandatory motor oil recycling laws for DIYers and businesses.

 Waste Oil Recycling Laws in South Carolina

-In South Carolina, residents cannot dispose of waste oil in landfills, sewers, septic tanks, surface water, other water sources, or in the ground.
-Residents must also avoid using waste motor oil to oil the road, control dust, kill weeds, or in any other activity that could harm the environment.
-The only option for South Carolina residents is to recycle the oil according to state guidelines.
+South Carolina’s laws on the disposal and recycling of waste oil are pretty clear.
+Individuals and businesses cannot dispose of waste oil in landfills, sewers, septic tanks, surface water, other water sources, or in the ground.
+South Carolinians are also banned from using waste motor oil for road oiling, dust control, weed abatement, or similar applications.
+Additionally, the collection, storage, and transportation of used motor oil cannot endanger the environment or the public’s health.
+Therefore, the only option for South Carolina residents is to recycle the oil according to state guidelines.

-- 11 discusses the burning used oil.
+- Burning of Used Oil (Subpart B.279.11):.
 As long as the oil burned does not contain more than the maximum amounts of arsenic (5 ppm), cadmium (2 ppm), chromium (10 ppm), lead (100 ppm), or other trace hazards, individuals and companies may burn it for energy recovery purposes.
 Further regulatory constraints dictate when and how individuals burn used oil that exceeds allowable levels.

-- 31 discusses used oil collection centers.
-The state imposes certain rules and restrictions on any business or government agency that accepts used waste oil as part of a recycling program.
+- Used Oil Collection Centers (Subpart D.279.31): The state imposes specific rules and restrictions on any business or government agency that takes used waste oil as part of a recycling program.
 Any place that accepts used oil for collection must register with the state and follow all applicable rules for containment and recycling.

-- 64 discusses used oil storage.
-In South Carolina, anyone who manages, recycles, or burns used oil must keep the oil in aboveground containers.
+- Used Oil Storage (Subpart G. 279.64): In South Carolina, anyone who manages, recycles, or burns used oil must keep the oil in aboveground containers.
 Storage owners who fail to keep containers in good condition and free of leaks may face penalties.

-The Incentive to Recycle Waste Oil in South Carolina
+The Benefits of Recycling Waste Oil in South Carolina

 Options for Recycling Waste Oil in South Carolina